 Before going into the tips and strategies to define the business model of your company, let's take a moment to understand why it is so important to have one.

 A business model describes how your company creates value through its products or services.
-However, it goes further; A good business model also explains how you are going to distribute those products and services to customers.
-The reason this is so important to startups is that without a clear idea of how you're going to create value for your customers, it's hard to get them to buy what you're selling.
+However, it goes further than that; a good business model also explains how you're going to distribute those products and services to customers.
+The reason this is so important for startups is that without a clear idea of how you're going to create value for your customers, it's hard to get them to buy into what you're selling.
+The important thing is to maintain strong relationships with customers to foster loyalty and encourage referrals.

 So if you still don't have an effective strategy, here are some tips and strategies that can help you: